FindArticles FindArticles

 SHARE

-The iPhone Air isn’t just another thin iPhone; it reads like a roadmap.
-Apple’s new ultra-slim model showcases the design playbook and silicon integration that will underpin whatever comes next for the iPhone line — very likely including a foldable.
+The iPhone Air is not just yet another thin iPhone; it’s a road map to the future.
+Apple’s new ultra-thin model is the design playbook/silicon integration leading into whatever occurs next down the iPhone line, in all likelihood a foldable.

 Table of Contents